6.1 Program enrolment

-6.4.7 A student who has been withdrawn from a professional experience unit or unit containing professional experience will be awarded a Fail (NN), Fail Hurdle (NH) or Fail Ungraded (NU) grade for that unit and will be subject to the requirements under Regulation 11.3.1.
-The exception is that a student who has been withdrawn under Regulation 6.4.6(b) will be withdrawn without academic or financial penalty (WW) and will be required to gain approval from the Head of School, or equivalent, for readmission to the unit in any subsequent placement period.
+6.4.7 A student who has been withdrawn from a professional experience placement will be awarded a Fail (NN), Fail Hurdle (NH) or Fail Ungraded (NU) grade for that unit and will be subject to the requirements under Regulation 11.3.1.
+The exception is that a student who has been withdrawn under Regulation 6.4.6(b) will be withdrawn without academic or financial penalty and will be required to gain approval from the Head of School, or equivalent, for readmission to the unit in any subsequent placement period.

 6.5.1 In special circumstances the Course Coordinator may approve a student's substituting an equivalent unit from this or another university for a required unit in a program.
 Where a substitute unit was undertaken at ACU, that unit will be recorded on the student's academic transcript.
 Where the unit was undertaken at another university, it will be handled as cross-institutional study.